Buying In A Catchment? – The Building Inspector Is Here To Help

 Here are a few of the Brisbane suburbs that you should be looking at when wanting to buy in a popular school catchment.

 Home to one of QUT’s campuses, Kelvin Grove has one of the best state primary schools in the city, and one of the best high schools.
 With a thriving urban village, great Saturday morning markets and several fantastic cafes and restaurants, Kelvin Grove is a great place for families.
-The median housing price here is $801, 500.
+The median housing price here in 2017 was $801, 500.

 What are the downsides of buying in a popular school catchment area?
 What should you be looking out for?